vault27/Foundation/crypto.md

 - 1976 - first key exchange algorithm invented
 - RFC 3526: Predefined Groups (Modular Arithmetic) - old
 - Finite-Field Diffie-Hellman (FFDHE) is essentially a modular-based Diffie-Hellman method, but with a slight difference in terminology to emphasize that the arithmetic is performed within a finite field
-- DH provides forward secrecy and perfect(DHE) forward secrecy, which are required for TLS 1.3
+- DH provides forward secrecy and perfect(DHE) forward secrecy, which are required for TLS 1.3, comparing to RSA
-- DH is based on group theory
-- DH works in a mulpiplicative group
-- DF uses the following group: positive integers: 1,2,3,4...p-1 - p is prime number - 1: identity element
-- Prime number - can be devided by itself and 1 - this is a group
 - Prime numbers used in cryptography are super puper large in real world
-- Also DH is based on modular multiplication
+- DH is based on modular multiplication
 - The security of DH relies on discrete logarithm problem - it is hard to solve

 Order of operations:

-- Both parties must have the same values for the prime number p and the base (generator) g
+- Both parties must have the same values for the prime number p and the base generator g - these values are specified in groups
 - p and g are defined in a standard, RFC 7919, RFC 3526, which defines a set of known safe primes and corresponding generators that are recommended for use in TLS 1.3 (and earlier versions of TLS as well)
-- On network devices it is configured with groups for IPSec
+- On network devices it is configured with groups for IPSec - there are also groups for SSL with different names
 - The larger prime, the better, more secure, more load
 - Generate Private Keys - random numbers between 1 and p-2, each side keeps it secret
-- Compute Public Keys - A=g to the power of a mod p - where a is private key
+- Compute Public Keys
 - Exchnage public keys
-- Compute shared secret
+- Compute shared secret: Alice uses Bob's public key and her own private key to calculate a shared secret
+- Symmetric Key Derivation: The calculated shared secret is then used to derive a new, symmetric key, often using a key derivation function (KDF).
+This derived key is then used for symmetric encryption and decryption of subsequent communications
 - The same order for ECDH, but different math

+Why we need Symmetric Key Derivation?

+- Shared secret is not enough
+- Not uniformly random
+- Different algorithms (AES, HMAC, etc.) may require keys of specific lengths.
+The DH secret doesn’t magically match those requirements
+- Modern protocols (like TLS, IPsec, SSH) need multiple symmetric keys (encryption, integrity, IVs) — not just one.
+The raw DH secret is one big blob, not conveniently separable
+- Key Derivation Function (KDF) Takes the DH shared secret S (and usually extra context like nonces, session IDs, algorithm identifiers), Produces one or more cryptographically strong, uniform, independent symmetric keys
+- Shared secret calculation gives both parties the same big number, but that number isn’t directly suitable as a symmetric key.
+Symmetric key derivation ensures the final keys are uniformly random, the right size, independent, and safe for use in cryptographic algorithms

 ### Ecliptic Curve DH algorithm